 For CC/SEAS students only:

 - To trade University Writing sections with another student: The most efficient way for a student to change their section is to find someone with whom to trade.
 If two students email our office wishing to change into each other's section, we can do that almost immediately.
 We will start accepting petitions on August 30.
 See link to the right of this page for the form.
 Note 1: In order to change sections neither student can have a schedule conflict in any course in their schedule.
-Each student's credit load after the change must not exceed the maximum for their school.
+Note 2: Each student's credit load after the change must not exceed the maximum for their school.
 Please use your uni emails, not a name alias.
 Students should consult with their academic advisors regarding credit loads.
 Send the petition as either a Word doc or as a pdf.

 General Studies students: